LHEEA/HOS-NWT/Readme.md

    compile with `p2` set to maximal required value (total dealiasing is obtained with `p2=M` but it can be reduced if `p2` is further set to a value below `M`)

-* 'input_HOS-NWT.dat' will have to be attached to run this program *
+   `input_HOS-NWT.dat` will have to be attached to run this program.

 Setting the value of integer `icase` in `input_HOS-NWT.dat`